SFDO-Community-Sprints/DeclarativeTestGeneration/README.md

 With time, investment, and community contributions this could be developed into an open-source package (see to do list!).

+**Who is this for** - This framework and test functionality would be most helpful for administrators and implementation partners adding declarative customizations to Salesforce organizations where code maintenance is not practical.

 **How do I use it?**
 1. Install it (CumulusCI config included in the repo)
 1. Create a standard auto-launch flow.